Domestic Violence: What It Is and How To Help

 Having a friend or family member or knowing someone in a domestic violent relationship can be a difficult and painful position to be in.
 What can help is to have a better understanding on how to provide emotional support to your acquaintance, friend, or family member.
 For instance, when talking to the person involved in IPV, instead of asking them why they don't leave the relationship, try having conversations that empowers the partner being harmed.
 These conversations will help them feel less overpowered and assist them to make their own decisions.
 Take care to not place blame and avoid saying things like “staying silent makes you partly responsible” or “I would have never stayed in a relationship like that.”

 Along with being emotionally supportive, it is beneficial to the one who is harmed to have help with material things as well.
 Assistance with finding support for finances, groceries, and healthcare is immensely helpful.
-In addition, mentioning resource help like the Domestic Violence & Rape Crisis Center in Dickinson is useful.
+In addition, mentioning resource help like the Domestic Violence and Rape Crisis Center in Dickinson is useful.
 Assisting with putting together a “to-go” bag, a bag with important items like an ID/social security card and current medications, can take that added pressure off in critical moments.

 Leaving a violent relationship is easier said than done.
 In addition to empowering those being harmed, providing support for that future action is also important.
 Even though it may be hard to grasp, that person knows themself and their relationship the best.
 When the person who is harmed feels safe enough to leave their relationship, one way of being supportive during that transition is volunteering to be a part of their personal safety plan.
 This is a personalized plan one can look to when violence escalates and is a way for the one who is harmed to protect themselves or others in times of crisis.